breadboard-ai/breadboard/packages/website/src/docs/happy-path.md

 Kits are collections of ready-made node factory functions for all types of nodes.
 Typically, kits are organized by purpose.

+Kits are an easy way to add functionality into your board without writing it yourself :) Think of kits as purpose-built third-party libraries you'd add into your web application.

 For example, there's a [template kit](https://github.com/breadboard-ai/breadboard/tree/main/packages/template-kit), which contains node types that help with templating: `promptTemplate` and `urlTemplate`.

 To import a kit, install the npm package that contains it and import it into your board: